NuvanaClub/Source-Code/DEVELOPMENT_GOALS.md

 - Embrace new technologies
 - Build a sustainable ecosystem

-**Weed Wiki's Promise**: *"We're excited to grow with the community and become the best cannabis education platform we can be!
+**Nuvana Club's Promise**: *"We're excited to grow with the community and become the best cannabis education platform we can be!
 Together, we'll build something amazing! *sparkles with determination*"*

 ---

 **Made with ❤️ by VoxHash for the cannabis education community**

-*Weed Wiki is ready for the journey ahead!* 🌿✨
+*Nuvana Club is ready for the journey ahead!* 🌿✨